Podčetrtek

 Why this place

-The contemporary draw is **Terme Olimia** — one of the largest thermal spas in Slovenia, just east of the village proper.
-The spa complex has multiple hotels, indoor and outdoor pools, saunas, and the Aqualuna aqua-park; together it is the largest single employer in the municipality and the reason Podčetrtek won the EDEN 2019 award for health and well-being tourism.
-Just south of the spa, the **Olimje Monastery** — a Pauline foundation dating to the 16th century — holds one of the oldest functioning pharmacies in Europe (1675), now a museum of medieval herbal medicine.
+The contemporary draw is **Terme Olimia**, one of the largest thermal spas in Slovenia, just east of the village proper.
+The complex has multiple hotels, indoor and outdoor pools, saunas and the Aqualuna aqua-park; it is the largest single employer in the municipality and the reason Podčetrtek won the EDEN 2019 award for health and well-being tourism.
+Just south of the spa, the **Olimje Monastery**, a Pauline foundation dating to the 16th century, holds one of the oldest functioning pharmacies in Europe (1675), now a museum of medieval herbal medicine.

 When to go

-Late April through July, and September into October, are the optimum windows.
+Late April through July, and September into October.
 The Sotla valley is at its most photographic in May and September, the spa is comfortable, and the regional wine harvest (September-October) is the year's high point.
 July and August carry the Slovenian and German-Austrian domestic-spa peak; Terme Olimia books out months ahead.
-Winter (November-March) is cold but the spa stays open year-round and is actively pleasant in cold weather — the heated outdoor pools are the off-season draw.
-The Olimje Monastery and the castle have reduced winter hours.
+Winter (November-March) is cold, but the spa stays open year-round and the heated outdoor pools are actively pleasant in cold weather.
+The Olimje Monastery and the castle keep reduced winter hours.
 The annual **Pohod prijateljstva** (Friendship Walk, cross-border with Croatia) in May and the **Olimje pumpkin festival** in October are the regional cultural anchors.
 Easter at the Olimje Monastery is a small religious-tourism moment.

 How to get there